 What is an Energy Broker?

 An energy broker acts as a middleman between businesses and energy suppliers.
-They search the market for energy deals that suit your needs.
+They search the market for energy deals that suit their clients’ needs.
 Unlike energy consultants who advise on energy efficiency or direct providers, brokers seek out competitive contracts.
 They simplify the process, allowing organizations to manage energy purchases better.

 Related Blog: